FAQs for

 Are PhD tutors paid?

-Yes.
-PhD tutors are paid for the work that they undertake in schools.
-As such, we expect them to act as professionals at all times, both in terms of adhering to appropriate codes of conduct and maintaining a sense of professional pride in the work that they do.
+Yes, our tutors are paid per placement.
+As such, we expect them to act as professionals at all times, both in terms of adhering to appropriate codes of conduct (those of schools and The Brilliant Club) and maintaining a sense of professional pride in the work that they do.

 The Charity